KnowEm/seomozfollowerwonkapi/README.md

 May 20, 2013

 A php class to check for a SEOmoz/FollowerWonk Social Authority score.

-The class takes a twitter screen name, Access ID and Secret Key and returns a social authority score
+The class takes a twitter screen name, Access ID and Secret Key and  a string representing your Application's name and returns a social authority score from follower wonk.

 See: https://github.com/seomoz/Social-Authority-SDK